 Week 5: Organ systems are beginning to develop and the baby’s heart starts to beat, just 21 days after fertilization.

 Week 6: The baby’s neural tube closes, eventually becoming the fully-formed brain and spinal cord.
-The baby’s tiny heart is already pumping blood and beats 80 times a minute, and she is 1/8 of an inch long.
+She is 1/8 of an inch long.

 Week 7: Tiny nostrils are visible and the baby’s hands and feet are beginning to take shape.

 Week 8: The baby is ½ of an inch long.Only six weeks after coming into existence fingers, ears and eyes can be seen.
 Taste buds are forming on her tongue and tooth buds are taking shape.

 Week 9: The baby has grown a quarter of an inch in just a week and her teeny tiny toes are now visible.

 Week 10: The baby’s eyelids close to protect the wonderfully complex eyes while they form.
 Each minute the baby’s brain develops 250,000 new neurons and she can now move her muscles.

 Week 11: The baby is two inches long.
 She has reached the end of the embryonic stage and is now known as a “fetus,” Latin for “young one.”
 Her kidneys are developing and produce urine for the first time.